gracefullight/gracefullight.github.io/blog/2025/10/12/introduction-to-ai-010.md

 $$\forall x \neg P(x) \equiv \neg \exists x P(x)$$

 - For all x, not P(x) is logically equivalent to "it is not the case that there exists an x such that P(x) is true."

+## Reasoning & Inference

+### Deductive reasoning

+- a process of reasoning from one or more statements (premises) to reach a logical conclusion.
+- first premise, second premise, therefore conclusion.

+### Inductive reasoning

+- the process of resoning from specific observations to borader generalizations and theories.
+- also described as a method where one's experiences and observations are synthesized to cmoe up with a general truth.
+- premises and then conclusion